sc23mm/MSc-project-Backend/README.md

 pip install flask-cors

-##Change the path to the saved model directory
+##CHANGE THE PATH TO THE SAVED HYBRID MODEL DIRECTORY FOLDER WHICH IS PRESENT IN THIS REPO `https://github.com/sc23mm/MSc-Project`

-in the app.py file line no 21 model_dir = "give your own directory path to the model saved_model_hybrid_one"
+in the `app.py` file line no 21 `model_dir = "give your own directory path to the model saved_model_hybrid_one" `

 ##RUN THE APP